FUNMIIB/Final_Project/README.md

 **Second and third segment addition**
 - We work together during class period on the project discussing the best approach to improve training and testing scores
 - On a number of occasions during class period, we have sought help and guidance from LAs and the instructor on the different steps during prepocessing of the data.
 For example, the LA helped us when we needed to convert categorical to numerical values and also during selection of the features of column that has highest correlation with the target.
-We employed Random forest feature importance to process the data for feature of importance in order to drop unimportance columns.
+We employed Random forest feature importance to process the data for feature of importance in order to drop unimportant columns.
 - We also meet weekly outside of class via zoom to work on weekly deliverables and to discuss the different aspects of the project.
 - We constantly communicate on Slack to update ourselves on the progress of the project